MathisWo/Data-Modeling-of-Global-Depression-Prevalence-Data/README.md

 ## 📁 Repository Structure

-Data-Modeling-of-Global-Depression-Prevalence-Data/
+📂 docs/
+└── 📄prevalence_analysis.html   # HTML report

 📄README.md

 📄prevalence_analysis.Rmd      # RMarkdown with full workflow

-📄prevalence_analysis.html     # Rendered HTML report

 📄where_to_find_the_data.md    # Describes where and how to get the data